Table of contents

 • Select a campsite 200 feet from trails or streams.

-• Wash yourself and dishes away from water sources and only use biodegradable soap when necessary.
+• Wash their bodies and dishes away from water sources and only use biodegradable soap when necessary.

 • Bury human waste and fish entrails 6-8″ deep and 200 feet away from water sources.